castrodrigo/go_busline_rest_api/README.md

 ## Dependencies

-The API needs some dependencies
+The API needs some dependencies:

 ```
 github.com/gorilla/mux
 github.com/twinj/uuid
 ```

-Install each of them with
+Install each of them with:

 ```
 go get github.com/gorilla/mux